This technical guide on cotton for nonwovens covers the following subjects:

 After scouring and bleaching, all impurities have been removed, and the cotton fiber is in the form of pure cellulose.
 If the process is done properly, the fiber will meet the requirements for U.S. Pharmacopoeia purified cotton.

-Opening and Cleaning: Continuous and Kier Bleached Cotton
+Opening & Cleaning: Continuous and Kier Bleached Cotton

 Most of the bleached cotton fiber produced in the United States is processed in large kiers designed to handle several hundred pounds of fiber at once, under high temperature and pressure.
 Before bleaching, cotton is opened and is generally cleaned to remove non-lint content (trash and dust particles and plant contaminants).
 The remaining non-lint content should then consist of very small particles that are easily bleached.
 After bleaching, the wet fiber goes through a moisture extraction operation, and the resulting wet cake is deposited on a spiked apron for opening, followed by drying.
 The dried fiber then typically passes through some type of opening equipment en route to the bale press.